sanikadesai-27/sanikadesai-27/README.md

 ## About

-I'm an AIML Engineering student in my second year, spending most days between algorithms, half-finished web projects, and figuring out how machine learning actually works under the hood.
+I'm an AI & Data Science student in my second year, spending most days between algorithms, half-finished web projects, and figuring out how machine learning actually works under the hood.
 I like building things that make a concept click, not just checking boxes on a syllabus.

 Currently focused on: